open-component-model/ocm/examples/lib/tour/03-working-with-credentials/README.md

 <!-- from ../docsrc/03-working-with-credentials/README.md -->
 # Working with Credentials

+<a id="credentials"></a>

 This tour illustrates the basic handling of credentials using the OCM library.
-The library provides an extensible framework to bring together credential providers and credential consunmers in a technology-agnostic way.
+The library provides an extensible framework to bring together credential providers and credential consumers in a technology-agnostic way.

 It covers four basic scenarios:

-- [`basic`](01-using-credentials.go) Writing to a repository with directly specified credentials.
+- [`basic`](/examples/lib/tour/03-working-with-credentials/01-using-credentials.go) Writing to a repository with directly specified credentials.
-- [`context`](02-basic-credential-management.go) Using credentials via the credential management to publish a component version.
+- [`context`](/examples/lib/tour/03-working-with-credentials/02-basic-credential-management.go) Using credentials via the credential management to publish a component version.
-- [`read`](02-basic-credential-management.go) Read the previously created component version using the credential management.
+- [`read`](/examples/lib/tour/03-working-with-credentials/02-basic-credential-management.go) Read the previously created component version using the credential management.
-- [`credrepo`](03-credential-repositories.go) Providing credentials via credential repositories.
+- [`credrepo`](/examples/lib/tour/03-working-with-credentials/03-credential-repositories.go) Providing credentials via credential repositories.

 ## Running the example